Mamenchisaurus: Description

-M. youngi is one of the smaller species of Mamenchisaurus and known from relatively complete remains.
+M. youngi is one of the smaller species of Mamenchisaurus and is known from relatively complete remains.
 The type specimen was around 16 m long with a 6.5 m neck.
 The mass of M. youngi was estimated at 7.87 t using volumetric techniques.
 The holotype specimen preserves a nearly complete skull.
 There were four teeth in the premaxilla, 18 in the maxilla, and 22 to 24 in the dentary.
 An unusual part of the skeleton is the wedge-shaped sacrum; this causes the sacrum and the base of the tail to pitch up relative to the rest of the vertebral column.

 M. jingyanensis was estimated by Zhang and colleagues to be between 20 and 26 m in length.
 Paul estimated it at 20 m with a mass of 12 t.
 The skull was restored at 55 cm in length.
 There were four teeth in the premaxilla, 14–16 in the maxilla, and 17–19 in the dentary.

-Mamenchisaurus have forked chevrons (or sled chevrons) starting around the middle of the tail, similar to those seen in diplodocids; these chevrons curve strongly backwards and add a forward projection.
+Mamenchisaurus has forked chevrons (or sled chevrons) starting around the middle of the tail, similar to those seen in diplodocids; these chevrons curve strongly backwards and add a forward projection.
 Paul has argued that these types of chevrons are adaptations linked to rearing behaviour.
 In a tripodal stance, the tail acts as a prop, and the forked chevrons would help distribute the weight evenly.
-Paul also notes that the pelvises of Mamenchisaurs are retroverted (tilted), which may have allowed slow walking whilst bipedal.
+Paul also notes that the pelvises of mamenchisaurs are retroverted (tilted), which may have allowed slow bipedal walking.